drcd1/GodotSimpleExplosionVFX/readme.md

 - Some software to assemble the animation into a spritesheet (I used Texture Packer - https://www.codeandweb.com/texturepacker )

 ## How to use
-- Open the project in GodotFiles/Explosion in Godot
+- Open the project in GodotFiles/Explosion in Godot.
+- Edit properties of the explosion by editing "material.tres".
+- Emission Fallof Multiplier and Emission Falloff control how fast the flames disappear.
+- Emission Color Ramp allows to modify the color of the flames.
+- Smoke Color Ramp allows to modify the color of the smoke.

 ### How to create your own sprites in Blender3D
 0. Open the file smoke.blend in Blender